deepskies/DeepUQ/README.md

 > pip install deepuq

 Now you can run some of the scripts!
-> UQensemble --generatedata
+> UQensemble --generatedata --save_final_checkpoint

 ^`generatedata` is required if you don't have any saved data.

-You can set other keywords like so.
+The default behavior is to train the model without saving any checkpoints.
+By specifying the `--save_final_checkpoint` flag, the script will save a pytorch checkpoint for the final epoch with the model weights as well as diagnostics like the MSE metric and the model loss.
+This checkpoint will be stored in a folder at the path specified by `--out_dir` flag, the default location is `DeepUQResources/checkpoints/`.

+To additionally save all checkpoints, use the `--save_all_checkpoints` flag.

+To save diagnostic plots of the true and predicted model outputs as well as the model residuals, specify `--plot` and `--savefig` (to save as a png).

 It's also possible to verify the install works by running:
 > pytest